jecki/DHParser/documentation_src/manuals/03_transform.rst

 In the grammar of the LaTeX-example, the symbol "S" captures significant whitespace.
-However, at the beginning and the end of a paragraph, explicit whitespace is really unneccessary, because begining or ending a paragraph already implies that there is a linefeed (and thus whitespace).
+However, at the beginning and the end of a paragraph, explicit whitespace is really unnecessary, because beginning or ending a paragraph already implies that there is a linefeed (and thus whitespace).
 The entry for the "paragraph" symbol therefore eliminates whitespace that has been captured by the "paragraph"-parser at the beginning or the end.
 This is achieved with the